penguinsAreFunny/bugFinder-commitPath-quantifier-sonarqubePredecessors/README.md

 This package is used as a Quantifier for CommitPaths of the machine learning pipeline of the [bugfinder-framework](https://github.com/penguinsAreFunny/bugFinder-framework#readme) or ([npm:bugfinder-framework](https://www.npmjs.com/package/bugfinder-framework)).
-You can use SonarQube as a Quantifier to quantify your localities of type CommitPath.
+You can use SonarQubePredecessors as a Quantifier to quantify your localities of type CommitPath.
+This quantifier uses SonarQube to calculate different metric-values based on SonarQube with consideration of n predecessor CommitPaths.
+Predecessor CommitPaths of a CommitPath x are CommitPaths with the same path as x which were made before x.
-You can define prehooks wich are executed directly after commit checkout.
+You can define prehooks which are executed directly after commit checkout.

 # Prerequisites
 You need to begin with understanding the [bugfinder-framework](https://github.com/penguinsAreFunny/bugFinder-framework#readme)